 The Decision-Maker or a hearing officer will explain each participant's rights and options and assure that fairness and procedural due process are observed throughout the hearing.
-Each party is permited to have an advisor of their choice present throughout the disciplinary proceedings.
-Written determination will be provided to the both parties simultaneously within 14 days from the conclusion of the hearing.
+Each party is permitted to have an advisor of their choice present throughout the disciplinary proceedings.
+An advisor is any individual who provides the accuser or accused support, guidance, or advice.
+Written determination, and the institution's procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding, will be provided to both parties simultaneously within 14 days from the conclusion of the hearing.